mmmaaatttttt/mathgoespop/source/posts/2015-10-10-Cards-with-Mathematics.markdown

   - scrubber
   - 2015_10_cah
 ---
 I'm a sucker for a good card game.
 Or even a bad card game, if it's played in the company of good friends.
-Or even a bad card game if it's played in the company of poor friends, as long as the food is decent.
+Or even a bad card game played in the company of poor friends, as long as the food is decent.

-What I mean to say is, I've played a variety of card games in my day.
-Some of them, as you may know, can spark some interesting mathematics.
+Because of this relatively low bar, I've played a variety of card games in my day.
+And some of these games can spark interesting mathematics.
 If you've taken a probability course, for instance, you may have explored the intersection of cards and mathematics a bit.
 Maybe you had to calculate the probability of being dealt a full house in poker, or of busting in a game of blackjack.

 But mathematics exists even in card games that don't typically come up in math class.
 And just because a deck of cards doesn't have any numbers on it, that doesn't mean it should be exiled into the realm of the non-mathematical.